antvis/G6/docs/api/nodeEdge/Node.en.md

 **Return**

-- The type of return value: object；
+- The type of return value: Object；
 - Returns (x, y) of the found anchor point.
 If there is no anchor point found, returns the center of the node.